top of page

 Pre-Tattoo Care

-• Moisturize the skin daily on the placement you'll be getting your tattoo.
+• Moisturize the skin daily on the placement where you'll be getting your tattoo.

 • Drink plenty of water and maintain a healthy and balanced diet.